e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Boundaries.** Only *inputs* are seeded, so branching on state/modes/parameters/time never interferes.
-Stage-2 functions also receive state views, but neither those nor `y_x` are ever seeded.
+Stage-2 functions also receive state views, but neither those nor the stage-1 hand-down are ever seeded.
 Stage-1 functions are never traced (nothing to seed).
 Derivatives, [guards](#g-guard), handlers, [projections](#g-projection) are outside tracing's jurisdiction entirely.
 A known tracer blind spot is documented: value-severing operations, where dependence passes